-Social Media Safety Education for Students
+Social Media Safety Education

 “Speaking to students about the dangers of the internet is not an easy thing to do.
 We found Jenni Thompson and the Polly Klaas Foundation to be the perfect messengers on this topic – their presentation was fact-based, professional and engaging.
 I recommend them without reservation.”

 — Jason Matlon, Principal at Santa Rosa Middle School

 “I am the Director of Counseling at a high school and we had the privilege of all the Freshmen and Sophomores hearing the informative and inspiring presentation done by Jenni Thompson.
 She captured their attention and gained credibility by speaking about her past work and experience.
 Students took to heart the knowledge they gained about the true consequences of sexting and talking to people you may not know online.
 I appreciated that the students left with concrete ways to change their online habits and what do when they are upset at home.
 I feel confident that this presentation is going to keep our students safe and help them make smarter decisions for their future.”